 In the event of a significant service disruption, Check 21 files from FedForward® and FedReturn® depositors may be routed by the Federal Reserve to our back-up site/servers for processing in order to minimize the impact on electronic depositors and ultimately electronic receivers.
 Availability for Check 21 customer files routed to our back-up site/servers will remain the same.
 Please note that File Acknowledgements may be delayed depending on the severity and nature of the disruption.

 Additionally, an alternative deposit location for legacy paper deposits may be designated and communicated if necessary.
 Paper depositors may wish to seek alternative channels for return items during any significant service disruption period.
-Upon resumption of the Federal Reserve legacy paper processing, reduced paper processing capacity may exist.
+Upon resumption of the Federal Reserve legacy paper processing system, reduced paper processing capacity may exist.
 To best manage capacity issues, the Federal Reserve may encourage paper depositors to seek alternatives and/or may limit services until normal conditions resume.

 Because of the interdependencies between payor services and deposit processing, institutions should be aware that payor services would be affected by processing changes during a disruption.
 If deposit processing is in anyway delayed or suspended, payor services for current presentments may also be delayed or suspended.
 This would include delivery to FedReceipt Plus® and/or PDF customers.
 However, depending on the disruption, access to archived images may continue to be available.